linen-app/artis/README.md

 More DEXes and lending protocols are coming.

-## How to open a long ETH position:
+## How to open a long ETH position

 In this guide, we will open a long ETH positions with DAI as an owed token.